-- Use as an in-feed medication to control mortality caused by caused by bacterial diseases in a variety of freshwater and marine fish. - Aquaflor® may not be used under an INAD for use patterns for which it has already received FDA-approval (e.g., treatment of ESC in catfish and treatment of coldwater disease or furunculosis in freshwater-reared salmonids (NADA 141-246), and treatment of columnaris in catfish (NADA 141-259).
+- Use as an in-feed medication to control mortality caused by caused by bacterial diseases in a variety of freshwater and marine fish. - Aquaflor® may not be used under an INAD for use patterns for which it has already received FDAapproval (e.g., treatment of ESC in catfish and treatment of coldwater disease or furunculosis in freshwater-reared salmonids (NADA 141-246), and treatment of columnaris in catfish (NADA 141-259).

-- All fish species administer a dose rate of 10 or 15 mg florfenicol per kg fish body weight per day for 10 days. - Use to control mortality associated with: - ESC, coldwater disease, and furunculosis (in fish species not listed on the label of the approved product). - Other bacterial pathogens (including enteric redmouth, bacterial hemorrhagic septicemia caused by Aeromonads and Pseudomonads, and other gram negative systemic bacteria). - When cultured under a variety of rearing or environmental conditions. - Withdrawal period for salmonids: 21 days. - Withdrawal period for non-salmonids: 28 days. - There is no withdrawal period associated with use of Aquaflor® on fish not susceptible to legal harvest.
+- All fish species administer a dose rate of 10 or 15 mg florfenicol per kg fish body weight per day for 10 days. - Use to control mortality in a variety of fish species diagnosed with a variety of disease that are caused by pathogens susceptible to florfenicol. - When cultured under a variety of rearing or environmental conditions. - Withdrawal period for salmonids: 21 days. - Withdrawal period: - 15 d for freshwater -reared finfish - $\circ$ 15 d for saltwater-reared finfish treated at 10 mg/kg body weight - 28 d for saltwater fish treated at > 10 mg/kg body weight - There is no withdrawal period associated with use of Aquaflor® on fish not susceptible to legal harvest.